victorliu-sq/PaperWriting/FlashSMP.md

+The recognition of the importance of SMP has exposed the limitations of the classical GS algorithm.
+Despite its foundational role, the GS algorithm is both computing- and data-intensive, with time and memory complexities that grow quadratically with the number of participants.
+This makes it impractical for real-time or large-scale scenarios \cite{lu2003parallel, wynn2024selection}.
+As a result, efficient algorithms for SMP are becoming increasingly critical to handle the growing volume of participants \cite{nrmp2023results}, the need for centralized resource allocation \cite{ashlagi2021kidney}, and the frequent recalculations due to the dynamic nature of environments \cite{maggs2015algorithmic}.

+Lots of efforts have been made to solve SMP in a shorter time using parallelism.

+These methods range from theoretical parallel modeling like CRCW PRAM to newly resing advanced parallel architectures like multicore processors and GPUs.

-With the rise of advanced parallel architectures like multicore processors and GPUs, exploiting the parallelism of SMP algorithms has become both inevitable and necessary.
+With the rise of advanced parallel architectures like multicore processors and GPUs, exploiting the parallelism of SMP algorithms has become both inevitable and imperative.

-Following this recognition, Efficient algorithms for SMP have become increasingly critical due to the growing volume of participants\cite{nrmp2023results}, centralized resource and allocation\cite{ashlagi2021kidney},and the dynamic nature of environments where frequent recalculations are required \cite{maggs2015algorithmic, }.

-The map unit assignment must be recomputed every 10 to 30 seconds, as network performance and client demand change on short time scales.
-Network links can become congested or fail in seconds, changing the preference order of map units.
-Server capacities can vary at a similar granularity as demand rises and falls.

-For instance, the New York City High School Match process already involved over 170,000 students as of 2004 \cite{abdulkadirouglu2005new}, while the National Resident Matching Program (NRMP) serves more than 50,000 medical students annually seeking their ideal hospital placements \cite{nrmp2023results}.
-Furthermore, kidney transplantation programs are becoming increasingly centralized and international, facing dynamic changes with the addition and allocation of kidneys \cite{roth2004kidney}.
-Moreover, the importance of SMP algorithms extends beyond these traditional realms into cloud computing\cite{wang2016dynamic} \cite{xu2011egalitarian} and network management\cite{maggs2015algorithmic}, where the state of servers and resource allocation requests are constantly changing.
+massively parallel processing for TED is not only necessary but imperative.
+This inevitable shift enables us to effectively address the challenges posed by the ever-increasing volumes of data and the growing need for fast response time in TED computations.
+Therefore, it is critical to explore a parallel framework that is both efficient and feasible for TED algorithms.

 This rise in increasingly high demands in both data processing and computation, along with the fluidity of participants' preferences, underscores the necessity for parallelizing algorithms to ensure stable matches are recalculated efficiently and effectively.